 The ISOLDE Radioactive Beam Facility is a dedicated installation at CERN for the production and acceleration of radioactive nuclei.
 Isotopes from a variety of elements are produced in a target directly coupled to the ion-source of an isotope separator, which results in very short time-delay between production of an isotope and its occurrence in the experimental setup.
-Thus, the possibility to study isotopes with extreme neutron-to-proton ratio and with very short half-lives, is provided.
+Thus, the possibility to study isotopes with extreme neutron-to-proton ratio and with very short half-lives short-lived ones, is provided.
 The radioactive isotopes produced at ISOLDE are used in experiments in nuclear-, atomic-, solid-state and biophysics, as well as in applications, particularly in medicine.
 The study of properties of nuclei all over the nuclear landscape gives not only clues to a detailed understanding of the structure of the nucleus but also about reactions in the Cosmos, where the chemical elements building up the Nature around us are born (Fig. 1).

-The pioneering experiment using an isotope separator directly linked to an accelerator was carried out in Copenhagen already in 1951.
-Inspired of this, the European nuclear -physics community proposed to build a general-purpose experiment for the production of short-lived isotopes connected to the synchro-cyclotron (SC) at CERN.
+The pioneering experiment using an isotope separator directly linked to an accelerator was carried out in Copenhagen already in 1951.1 Inspired of this, the European nuclear physics community proposed to build a general-purpose experiment for the production of short-lived isotopes connected to the synchro-cyclotron (SC) at CERN.
 The project was approved on December 17, 1964 by the CERN director Victor Weisskopf.
 An underground laboratory was built and protons from the SC were brought via a tunnel to hit a production target.
 The first experiment at this on-line isotope separator, named ISOLDE, was performed on September 17,

 Fig. 1.
-Atomic nuclei be organised in a grid of squares, each of which represents a certain number of protons (vertically) and neutrons (horizontally), together forming the chart of nuclides, as shown here.
+Atomic nuclei with different compositions of protons and neutrons can be organised so that they to form a chart of nuclides show here.
 This chart, or nuclear landscape, is the working field of ISOLDE, where the main emphasis is the most exotic nuclei.
 The nuclei studied at ISOLDE give important new insight in the complex nuclear many-body system.
-They give clues to the simplicity hidden in the complexity, they tell us about the elements that build up the nature around us and about their cosmic origin and plays a prominent role in our understanding of the formation of the chemical elements.
+It gives clues to the simplicity hidden in the complexity, it tells us about the elements that build up the nature around us and about their cosmic origin and plays a prominent role in our understanding of the formation of the chemical elements.